3 Benefits of Case Studies for Your Sales and Marketing

 Stories Aren’t Enough: Information Overload Is Real

-Each of us is more connected than ever, with the average adult spending up to 12 hours a day online and viewing an estimated 34 million bits of information each day.
+Each of us is more connected than ever, with the average adult spending roughly 7 hours a day on the internet.

 As more and more stories are used to get our attention and evoke an emotional response, we’re bound to become desensitized to stories.